UK Doctors’ Titles Explained

 Hopefully, this article goes some way to demystify these terms and titles for international doctors interested in working in the UK.
 For more information including working in the NHS, doctors' benefits and salaries and how to register with the GMC, take a look through our IMG Resources library.

-An NHS teaching hospital in Kent is looking for a Consultant in Clinical Oncology with an interest in urology.
-The Oncology department comprises a team of over 40 Clinical and Medical Oncology consultants and is supported by a large team of middle-grade doctors, fellows, and trainees.
+An NHS Trust is looking for a Consultant Histopathologist with an interest in GI & dermatopathology.
+The Histopathology department comprises a team of consultants and is supported by a large team of middle-grade doctors.
+This role is open to both international and UK-based doctors, with portfolio support for CESR available.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case by case basis.